ByVoiceTech/Apps/README.md

 # byvoice
-Quickly write skills for ByVoice Assistant using Node.js.
+Write skills for ByVoice Assistant using Node.js.